Climb Mount Kilimanjaro

 Kilitreks & Safaris trekking teams are available on any date for all Kilimanjaro routes.

 Climbing on other Kilimanjaro routes is also available e.g. Shira, Umbwe, Lemosho-Circuit.
-For more details you are welcome to contact us.
+Send your Kilimanjaro climb request on the activity booking form.

 What do Kilimanjaro climb prices include and exclude?

-We have provided a general list of what is included and excluded in the price of Kilimanjaro climbing on the equipment and services page.
+We provide a general list of what is included and excluded in a Kilimanjaro climbing price on the equipment and services page.

 Return to Top